 When you’re really hungry, look no further than the Knödel (dumpling in English).
 This humble food is highly revered in Germany and will keep the hunger gremlins away for hours.

 The tennis size balls of stale bread or potatoes don’t sound particularly appetizing.
+But Knödel is filling and perfect for cold winters and long hikes.

 This recipe for Bavarian dumplings is quite good.
 Being celiac, the only choice for me is to make them at home with gluten-free bread.
 If you find them in a restaurant or hut, they’ll always contain regular bread.